zdlarr/Location-aware-SIRR/README.md

 Our code has been tested under the following platform and environment:
 - Ubuntu, CPU or NVIDIA GPU + CUDA, CuDNN
 - Python 3.7.5, Pytorch 1.2.0
-- Requirements: numpy, tqdm, Pillow，dominate, scikit-image
+- Requirements: numpy, tqdm, Pillow, dominate, scikit-image

 ## Setup
 - Clone or Download this repo